wri/carbon-budget/readme.md

 zonal statistics tables in the API.

 #### Running the model
 There are two ways to run the model: as a series of individual scripts and from a master script.
+Which one to use depends on what you are trying to do.
+Generally, the individual scripts are more appropriate for more development and testing, while the master script is better for running the main part of the model from start to finish in one go.

+##### Individual scripts
+The flux model is comprised of many separate scripts, each of which can be run separately and has its own inputs and output(s).
+Combined, these comprise the flux model.

+##### Master script

 #### Contact information